Scarlet Elf Cup – Identification, Edibility, Distribution, Ecology, Recipes

 - Edibility – 3/5 – Some guide books list them as inedible, perhaps because of their lack of succulence.
-I have heard one uncorroborated report from someone who read somewhere that they may not be especially good for you in large quantities, but have been unable to track down the reference.
+I have heard one “uncorroborated report from someone who read somewhere that they may not be especially good for you in large quantities” (like a lot things!), but have been unable to track down the reference.
 I rate them highly and eat a small amount every year, and am yet to encounter anyone who has had any issues eating them.
 As with all wild fungi, eat only a small amount, cooked, the first time you try them.

 - Identification – 5/5 – Crimson red, young specimens goblet shaped, stem becoming less noticeable with age so becoming cup-shaped, 1-5cm diameter, pale on the outside, thin fleshed.
 Orange variants (not to be confused with orange peel fungus, which does not grow at the same time of year) occur occasionally, as do even rarer pure white variants.

 - Season – December to April – often flushing after a thaw

-They have a subtle, earthy flavour with perhaps a hint of beetroot.
+Scarlet elf cups have a subtle, earthy flavour – fungal, with perhaps a hint of beetroot.
 Though the texture isn’t typical of mushrooms, they do cook well – either frying or in stews seems best.
 Once you park your expectations of what you think a mushroom should taste and feel like in your mouth, and embrace them for what they are, most people find them tasty.

 They lend themselves so well to holding things, that I can’t resist filling them with other woodland gifts for some on-the-hoof raw hedgerow munching.
 I don’t usually recommend eating wild fungi raw, but haven’t encountered any problems with elf cups.
 If you do give it a go, try a little bit the first time.
 Early few-flowered garlic shoots, baby velvet shank (which taste like mushroom toffee!), pink purslane and cep-infused lichen have all worked well and look, frankly, stunning.

 Scarlet elf cups are related to the equally attractive orange peel fungus which appears in the autumn usually on disturbed ground, new path edges etc. They look exactly as their name suggests, and I regularly pounce on actual orange peel by mistake!